 - Best Luxury Hotel in Pacific Heights – Hotel Drisco – The historic Hotel Drisco was built in 1903 and features some of the most breathtaking architectural elements in the area.
 The hotel offers all guests a free gourmet breakfast and free evening wine and cheese with small bites daily.

 The Haight-Ashbury neighborhood rose to fame in the 1950s and 60s as a vibrant hippie neighborhood in the heart of San Francisco.
 It hosted famous residents like Janis Joplin, Jefferson Airplane, and the Grateful Dead.
-Haight-Ashbury’s biggest claim to fame is that it was the home to the “Summer of Love” in 1967, which was when thousands of young artists and activists traveled to San Francisco to freely express themselves during the height of the hippie “free love” movement.
+Haight-Ashbury’s biggest claim to fame is that it was the home to the “Summer of Love” in 1967, when thousands of young artists and activists traveled to San Francisco to freely express themselves during the height of the hippie “free love” movement.

 Haight-Ashbury is characterized by its tree-lined streets, colorful Victorian buildings, and the best thrift stores in San Francisco.
 Haight-Ashbury is the place to be to soak up the hippie vibes of the past.
 Head over to Haight Street for an amazing collection of record shops, vintage clothing boutiques, and dive bars.

-This lovely neighborhood is located right next to Golden Gate Park, where you can explore areas like Hippie Hill and the McLaren Lodge.
+This lovely neighborhood is next to Golden Gate Park, where you can explore areas like Hippie Hill and the McLaren Lodge.
 Above Haight-Ashbury is The Panhandle, a long offshoot of Golden Gate Park that is the perfect place to stroll in the evening.

 You’ll have no shortage of welcoming coffee shops in this neighborhood to take a break at.
 Some of the most popular ones are Ritual Coffee Roasters, Coffee To The People, and 1428 Haight Patio Cafe & Crepery.